azizanhaniff/DotNet-Microservices-LJ/README.md

 > [!NOTE]
 > In the full course video, Les Jackson points out to change the port in **launchSettings.json** for the **CommandsService** project as it is using the same port number with **PlatformService** project.
 However, this is not the case for me.
 I assume in **.NET 8**, every project will use a different port number upon creation.
 In **.NET 5**, I assume every project in a solution uses the same port.

+### Adding a HTTP Client

+- Two scenarios to try:
+   1. Start both **PlatformService** and **CommandsService**.
+   2. Start only **PlatformService**.
+- Send a POST request to **PlatformService** controller.
+- Check console and see what message is printed out for both scenarios.
+  - You will notice the time taken to complete the request for the 2nd scenario is longer, indicating that this method is synchronous.